druid-io/druid-io.github.io/community/index.md

 ### Getting your changes accepted

 Patches to Druid are done through GitHub pull requests.

-Most documentation or unit-test-only pull requests require a single +1 from an established committer.
-Most code pull requests will be merged after two committers have reviewed it and given a +1.
-The exception is major architectural changes or API changes, which often warrant additional review.
+Pull requests require one approval (+1) from an established committer on code and text (for documentation) levels.
+The exception is major architectural changes or API changes, and/or changes to

+ - HTTP requests and responses (e. g. a new HTTP endpoint)
+ - Interfaces for extensions
+ - Server configuration (e. g. altering the behavior of a config property)
+ - Emitted metrics

+warrant additional design and compatibility review.
+Such pull requests require design approvals from three different committers (one of them could also be the author of the pull request).
 For those, it can help to discuss things on the [druid-development list](https://groups.google.com/d/forum/druid-development) or a github issue beforehand.

 In general please follow the [contributing guidelines](https://github.com/druid-io/druid/blob/master/CONTRIBUTING.md) when sending in pull requests.
 This will help review proceed as quickly as